Queen's Golden Jubilee Citizenship Medal

 When Her Majesty celebrated her Golden Jubilee, she expressed the desire that it be an occasion to honour those who had contributed to their communities through public service and voluntary endeavour.

 The Queen Elizabeth II Golden Jubilee Citizenship Medal recognizes outstanding citizenship, leadership, community service and volunteerism.
-Eight young Albertans receive the medal each year, selected from among the Alberta high school students who receive the Premier's Citizenship Award that year.
+Up to eight young young Albertans receive the medal each year, selected from among the Alberta high school students who receive the Premier's Citizenship Award that year.
 Every Alberta high school may nominate one student each year to receive the Premier's Award.
 Medal recipients are chosen by a selection committee of Albertans who are themselves outstanding citizens, volunteers, and community members.

 The Queen Elizabeth II Golden Jubilee Citizenship Medal is accompanied by a letter of congratulations from the Minister of Culture and a cheque in the amount of $5,000.
 As well, an engraved letter of commendation is presented at a ceremony hosted by the Lieutenant Governor.